John Alden was hired in Southampton, England, to be the cooper aboard the Mayflower.

 Are you concerned about making this journey?

-We have good officers on the Mayflower, who know sailing and navigation, but the sea is an unpredictable place, and the Lord does often use it as a correction for his people.
+and the Lord does often use it as a correction for his people.

 I grew up on the seacoast and I know many who have been lost at sea and not come home.
 Accidents on ships like Mayflower are often fatal.